DJ-DK/Hextris/README.md

 > This project is not very actively maintained, as we are all very busy these days.
 But feel free to open an issue or PR, and we'll eventually take a look.

 # About
-> Hextris by DJ DK is an inspired project of Hextris
+> Hextris by DJ DK is an inspired project of Tetris

 ## License
 > In LICENCE.md